thiagoinhanmereo/NinjaInvest/README.md

 # NinjaInvest
-Ninja Invest is the best plataform to manage your portfolio
+Ninja Invest is the best platform to manage your portfolio